 The Church year begins with Advent, and ends the following November with the feast of Christ the King.
 Readings are on a three year schedule.
-December 2015 – November 2016 is Year C. Each season has its traditional colors and vestments, and its own individual character.
+December 2021 – November 2022 is Year C. December 2022 – November 2023 is Year A. Each season has its traditional colors and vestments, and its own individual character.

 First four Sundays of the Church year, immediately preceding Christmas Day

 Advent is a season of hopeful anticipation of God’s breaking into our world and our time.
 It is a time of preparation, not just for a celebration of the birth of Jesus long ago, but for the renewal of our relationship with the living God.